Is Hoax more than a blog/website?

 We choose to place a trigger warning on the front of our zine rather than on individual pieces.
 We do this because we recognize that triggers are unique and highly personal.
 We believe that it is impossible to discern what content has the potential to be triggering to every one of our readers, and we do not want to create a hierarchy of what material is “intense” or “real” enough to warrant a warning.
 In tandem with advocating for readers deciding for themselves as to what content is potentially triggering or uncomfortable, we always post a full list of descriptive essay topics in chronological order from each issue online that can be referenced to when reading the hard copy of the zine.
 Please contact us if you have suggestions as to how to better incorporate trigger warnings into future issues of Hoax.

 Who are the editors of Hoax?

-We are close friends who live in the Northeastern United States. sari identifies with the following qualifiers: white, mid-20s, female-assigned at birth (FAAB), non-binary/trans/gender variant, queer, able-bodied, Western, working-class to college-educated, depressed, punk, survivor. rachel identifies with the following qualifiers & more: white, mid-20s, cis, female, femme-spectrumed, queer / lesbian, western, depressed / crazy, jewish, graduate school educated, highly privileged.
+We are close friends who live in the Northeastern United States. sari is the Editor and identifies with the following qualifiers: white, mid-20s, female-assigned at birth (FAAB), non-binary/trans/gender variant, queer, able-bodied, Western, working-class to college-educated, depressed, punk, survivor. rachel is the Editorial Assistant and identifies with the following qualifiers & more: white, mid-20s, cis, female, femme-spectrumed, queer / lesbian, western, depressed / crazy, jewish, graduate school educated, highly privileged.

 Are you looking for zine assembly help?